Steve Coutchie

-Stephen A. Coutchie (August 6, 1899 – January 24, 1983) was an American football player and coach.
+Stephen A. Coutchie (born Istvan Kuczaj; August 6, 1899 – January 24, 1983) was an American football player and coach.
 He served as the head football coach at Arizona State Teachers College at Tempe, now Arizona State University, in 1946, compiling a record of 2–7–2.
-Before coming to Arizona State, Coutchie coached both football and basketball at Mesa Union High School in Mesa, Arizona, winning a combined five state championships (two football, three basketball).
+Before coming to Arizona State, Coutchie coached both football and basketball at Mesa Union High School in Mesa, Arizona, winning a combined five state championships, two in football and three in basketball.
 He attended Thornton Township High School in Harvey, Illinois and played football as a quarterback at the University of Illinois at Urbana–Champaign from 1922 to 1923.